 While it is not necessary to get into the reasoning behind a relapse here, what can be said is that often times when an individual relapses back into active addiction it is the result of either them not building a support network that could withstand that temptation that drugs and alcohol can bring, or they were just not ready to give up their addictive lifestyle.

 As surprising as the latter reason may sound, as addiction often times ruins an individual’s life, it is fairly common, due to the how ingrained addiction can be in an individual’s life and how insidious the disease is.
-Addiction and alcoholism will do everything in their power to draw an individual back into their clutches and so understanding this, we at 12 Keys Rehab offer a comprehensive relapse prevention program, in order to give each of our clients the best possible chance at achieving sustained recovery.
+Addiction and alcoholism will do everything in their power to draw an individual back into their clutches and so understanding this, we at 12 Keys Rehab offer a comprehensive Florida relapse prevention program in order to give each of our clients the best possible chance at achieving sustained recovery.

 What Should I Do After a Relapse?

 It’s only natural to be a bit scared and to wonder where you go from here after you experience a relapse.
 Remember that no matter how guilty you feel about your relapse, you are not alone.
 Many people have gone through the same thing and found their way back to recovery, and in fact, many people do not find long-term recovery after their first bout with the illness.
-To put it in other terms and to hopefully make you feel better, if relapse was not a significant danger to many of the individuals who suffer from addiction, then there would be no need for a relapse prevention program, but seeing as how this is not the case, we include this programming in our treatment process.
+To put it in other terms and to hopefully make you feel better, if relapse was not a significant danger to many of the individuals who suffer from addiction, then there would be no need for a relapse prevention program in Florida, but seeing as how this is not the case, we include this programming in our treatment process.

 First, it’s critically important that you speak with someone that can help you determine your situation, and what the next step should be.
-This is no time to let emotions run wild, so talk to your support system, such as your family and friends, or individuals who helped you during your time in recovery, whether that be individuals in a 12 Step program or people who worked at a treatment center you attended.
+This is no time to let emotions run wild, so talk to your support systems, such as your family and friends, or individuals who helped you during your time in recovery, whether that be individuals in a 12 Step program or people who worked at a treatment center you attended.
 Once you reach out to someone you stand a much better chance at making it back from your relapse, as it is exposed to the light and can no longer hide.
-This is part of what we teach in our relapse prevention program, exposing those thoughts about using to the light, so that you can get the help you need before you make any rash decisions.
+This is part of what we teach in our relapse prevention program, exposing those thoughts about using to the light so that you can get the help you need before you make any rash decisions.

 Second, and we thoroughly understand this, but it can be tough to realize that the answer to the question “Should I go back to rehab?” is “yes.”
 It’s an incredibly tough thing to realize that you’ve made a mistake and that you need help to get back on the road to recovery.
 If you want the best chance at truly realizing a successful recovery that is a step you’ll need to take.
 It’s going to be incredibly hard work, just like the last time you went through rehab, but if you’re committed to the program, you’ll find it to be well worth the effort.
 One of the best ways of doing that is by turning to a program that features caring, qualified professionals who know what you’re going through and can help you overcome your problems.